Anonymous conference key agreement in linear quantum networks

 \section{Introduction}

-The goal of \emph{conference key agreement} (CKA) protocols is to provide a shared key between parties that do not use trusted means of communication.
-This primitive can be seen as an extension of key agreement to include more than two parties.
-In the quantum domain, different quantum states have been proposed to accomplish this task \cite{murta2020quantum}, aimed at developing new schemes of quantum cryptography \cite{Advances,Roadmap} and communication \cite{Principles} beyond bi-partite key distribution.
-Particularly useful are \GHZ{} states \cite{greenberger1989bell} which can be employed as a resource for CKA protocols due to their obvious correlation when measured in the computational basis \cite{murta2020quantum, epping_multi-partite_2017, grasselli_finite-key_2018}.
-Other states that have been used are so-called $W$ states, albeit only allowing to create a conference key probabilistically \cite{grasselli2019conference}.
-Both of these resources are symmetric in what concerns the correlations between the participants of the protocol, and it is assumed that they are created and shared by a central node.
+The goal of \emph{conference key agreement} (CKA) protocols is to establish a shared key between multiple parties that do not use trusted means of communication.
+CKA has been explored in the quantum domain, with the aim of developing new schemes for cryptography and communication beyond bi-partite key distribution \cite{murta2020quantum, Pirandola:20,Roadmap, khatri2020principles}.
+Various quantum states have been proposed to achieve CKA, including both \textit{discrete-variable} \cite{epping_multi-partite_2017, grasselli_finite-key_2018, grasselli2019conference} and \textit{continuous-variable} \cite{wu2016continuous, ottaviani2019modular, zhang2018multipartite} states.
+In this work, we focus on the discrete-variable case.
+Particularly suitable for CKA protocols are quantum resource states that exhibit symmetric measurement outcome correlations for all participants of the respective communication protocol.
+Such states include \GHZ{} states \cite{greenberger1989bell}, which are ideal CKA resources due to their obvious correlation when measured in the computational basis \cite{murta2020quantum, epping_multi-partite_2017, grasselli_finite-key_2018}.
+Other useful symmetric resources are $W$ states \cite{WstatePhysRevA.62.062314}, although they only allow for the probabilistic generation of a conference key \cite{grasselli2019conference}.

 In recent years, the need for \textit{privacy and anonymity} has led researchers to develop anonymous versions of protocols that implement important cryptographic primitives \cite{huang2022experimental, Yang2021Towards, unnikrishnan_anonymity_2019}.
-In the case of CKA, the goal would be to establish a key between a number of participants, while keeping their identities hidden from the other non-participating parties, and in instances even from each other.
-Using shared GHZ states, anonymous protocols have been proposed \cite{hahn2020anonymous,grasselli2021robust} and implemented \cite{thalacker_anonymous_2021} that also provide an advantage in keyrate compared to sharing bi-partite entanglement \cite{grasselli2021robust}.
+In the case of CKA, the goal would be to establish a key between a number of participants, while keeping their identities hidden from the other non-participating parties, and in some instances even from each other.
+Using shared GHZ states, anonymous protocols have been proposed \cite{hahn2020anonymous,grasselliSecureAnonymousConferencing2022} and implemented \cite{thalacker_anonymous_2021} that also provide an advantage in keyrate compared to sharing bi-partite entanglement \cite{grasselliSecureAnonymousConferencing2022}.
 However, GHZ states are highly loss-prone and cannot be easily exchanged over long distances.
 Moreover, most previous approaches using these states require a central server to distribute the state.